devang731/collatz-conjecture-explorer/README.md

 - Documenting every finding and every failure publicly

 ## Why
-I am a self-taught student from Ambala, India with no formal CS training or coaching.
-I started this on [PUT TODAY'S DATE] because I could not stop thinking about why such a simple rule produces behaviour that mathematics cannot yet predict.
+Because I could not stop thinking about why such a simple rule produces behaviour that mathematics cannot yet predict.

 ## Structure